MooseCowBear/mercury/README.md

 ### "Deleting" messages

 Message recipient records also allow users to remove a message from the messages they see without affecting other users.
 Instead of the message itself being deleted, a user deletes their message recipient record for that message, which removes it from their view.
-The message itself remains and other users will see it among their messages so long as the relevant message recipient records exist.
+The message itself remains and other users will see it among their messages so long as the relevant message recipient record exists.

 ### Screenshots